EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

-* Verification of a common preferred cipher suite (AEAD algorithm, ECDH algorithm, ECDH curve, signature algorithm):
+* Verification of a common preferred cipher suite (AEAD algorithm, ECDH algorithm, ECDH curve, signature algorithm, signature algorithm parameters):

    * U lists supported cipher suites in order of preference